majacQ/go-ipfs/README.md

   (See https://github.com/ipfs/go-ipfs/issues/177)
 - For more details on setting up FUSE (so that you can mount the filesystem), see the docs folder.
 - Shell command completion is available in `misc/completion/ipfs-completion.bash`.
 Read [docs/command-completion.md](docs/command-completion.md) to learn how to install it.
-- See the [init examples](https://github.com/ipfs/website/tree/master/static/docs/examples/init) for how to connect IPFS to systemd or whatever init system your distro uses.
+- See the [misc folder](https://github.com/ipfs/go-ipfs/tree/master/misc) for how to connect IPFS to systemd or whatever init system your distro uses.

 ### Updating go-ipfs